 Kindly be reminded that the suggested answer is for your reference only.
 It doesn’t matter whether you have the right or wrong answer.
 What really matters is your reasoning process and justifications.

-My suggested answer is Static Application Security Testing.
+My suggested answer is A. Static Application Security Testing.

 This question is designed to clarify the misconception that Static Application Security Testing (SAST) applies to source code only.
 The truth is SAST applies to source code, byte code, and binaries.
 (Gartner)

 Typically, SAST is conducted before the Dynamic Application Security Testing (DAST); however, it is not a rule but a common practice.
 If your app uploaded can’t pass the SAST, then there is no need to conduct DAST.